 A prudent project manager will try to avoid this situation, and always look for a solution where he could keep all parties satisfied.

 Therefore, he would be more likely to choose the collaborating technique, which is a win-win situation for all.

 Now, let us see what the PMBOK Guide says about this:

 “If conflict escalates, the project manager should help facilitate a satisfactory resolution.
 Conflict should be addressed early and usually in private, using a direct, collaborative approach.”

-“… managing conflicts in constructive manner, and encouraging collaborative problem solving and decision-making.”
+“… managing conflicts in a constructive manner, and encouraging collaborative problem solving and decision-making.”

-I never read in the PMBOK Guide, anywhere that it suggests to use Problem Solving/Confrontation technique for all conflict resolution; however, I notice that the PMBOK Guide is recommending the Collaborative Technique.
+I never read in the PMBOK Guide, anywhere, that it suggests using the problem solving/confrontation technique for all conflict resolution; however, I notice that the PMBOK Guide is recommending the collaborative technique.

 It seems that PMI is agreeing with me too!

-Now, it is time for you to think about it and let me know if you are agree with me, or not.
+Now, it is time for you to think about it and let me know if you agree with me or not.
 I am waiting for your comments.